 In the existing methodologies, umpire check assays, conducted by an external laboratory, have been incorporated.
-However, these assays have not been utilized for the evaluation of assay quality because the current procedures do not allow to assess the quality of the umpire lab.
-The procedures are currently undergoing a review process.
+The umpire checks are used to control the relative precision of the primary laboratory.
+The secondary laboratory is also controlled by the use of standards.
 The introduction of duplicate samples to monitor the precision of the analytical system is being investigated.

 QAQC samples analysis are routinely controlled and validated by the geologists in charge of the drilling.
 When anomalies are detected, a new analysis is required to the laboratory for parts of the sample batch.
-The validation carried out by the geologists has shown that the performance of QAQC samples in Garpenberg is acceptable, and that assay analysis can be used for resource estimation.
+The validation carried out by the geologists, and a review of the performance of the QAQC is conducted yearly (Hanes 2025).
+It shows the performance of QAQC samples in Garpenberg is acceptable, and that assay analysis can be used for resource estimation.